 What Are My Pella Impervia® Fiberglass Window Options?

 Pella Impervia windows come in 5 different window styles: Awning, Casement, Double-Hung, Single-Hung and Sliding.
 They also come in both solid and dual-color frames.
 Dual-color frames allow you to have one exterior color and a different interior color.
-You can choose from five different colors including white, tan, morning sky gray, brown and black.
+You can choose from five different colors including white, tan, brown and black.

 Pella Impervia fiberglass windows can be a great solution for any home, but for homes that experience extreme weather conditions, like ones in the Snowbelt and surrounding the Great Lakes, they can solve a lot of homeowners' weather worries.